jiaqi-pro/Depression-detection-Graph/README.md

 ### Training Process Overview

+A two-stage training strargtegy is proposed to train the proposed approach.

 #### Stage One: Training the MTB-DFE Model

-This stage focuses on training the Multi-scale Temporal Behavioral Feature Extraction - Depression Feature Enhancement (MTB-DFE) model.
+This stage focuses on training the Multi-scale Temporal Behavioral Feature Extraction - Depression Feature Enhancement (MTB-DFE) model in an end-to-end manner, where mutliple loss functions are jointly utilized.

 Given videos $V_1, V_2, \cdots, V_M$ of varying lengths, we extract $I_1, I_2, \cdots, I_M$ thin slices from these videos ($I_1 \neq I_2 \neq  \cdots \neq  I_M$), where the slices of the $m$-th video $V_m$ ($m = 1, 2, \cdots, M$) are denoted as $(S^m_1, S^m_2, \cdots, S^m_{I_m})$.
 During training, we employ a batch training method where each batch consists of $N$ slices taken from different videos.